 RP3 is proud to announce the launch of a new social media campaign for Facing History and Ourselves titled “The History Of.”

-Facing History provides teachers with the tools to help their students learn about racism, anti-Semitism, prejudice, and tolerance so that students are equipped to prevent these injustices from reoccurring in their daily lives.
+Facing History provides teachers with the tools to help their students learn about racism, anti-Semitism, prejudice, and intolerance so that students are equipped to prevent these injustices from reoccurring in their daily lives.
 “We were tasked with the promotion of Facing History’s annual student essay contest to help drive voting and website visitation, but saw the impassioned experiences of ethical decision making described in these student essays as too powerful to keep to ourselves,” said RP3 Founder and Chief Creative Officer Jim Lansbury.

 “The History Of” includes a series of three videos that elevate the voices of these individual students by truly bringing their essays to life.
 Facing History is promoting the videos to teachers across the nation through their social media channels to raise awareness, spark conversation, and inspire teachers around the globe to implement Facing History’s lesson plans in their classrooms.